 • helping to build and be involved with new projects within Ultrafast Lab 1 and Ultrafast Lab 2 of the LSL.

-Submission and selection process: Application can be submitted online via the EEE+Scout website.
+Submission and selection process: Application can be submitted online via a Google Form.
 Notifications will be sent by the Chemistry Student Affairs Office.
 Selection of the LSL Fellow will be made by a committee comprised of LSL Director and Faculty/Chair Designee(s).

 Application package should include: